andrelucas/akceph-build/README.md

 generated binaries suitable for running on systems we have, natively or in a container.

+Note this doesn't work with Podman at the moment.
+It needs real Docker.
+With Podman a lot more care is required with permissions for mounted directories, and since Akamai is an Ubuntu house there's no clear incentive.

 A separate repository based on upstream code will build final containers for use external to the development team.
 This is a developer tool.